onenaut/OneNaut/README.md

 ### OneNaut Discord bot is written NodeJs only **WITHOUT** using any 3rd party NPM packages.
-Its code is 70% less than other bots and mainly recalled codes which makes it stable, faster and reliable Join support server and `on.help to begin`.
+Its code is 70% less than other bots and mainly recalled codes which makes it stable, faster and reliable Join support server and `on.help` to begin.

 [Support Server](https://discord.gg/FDA7afBd6w)